PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab13_Risk-Assessment_of_Disruptive_Technologies.md

 ---

 # Datalab 13: Risk-Assessment of Disruptive Technologies
-Yesterday, you essentially the started making the high-level design of your application.
-Today, you'll review your design with your peers and apply the GDPR framework on it to see where we might run into problems and identify where we need to iterate on our design.
-But, before we look at the GDPR, we're going to dicuss disruptive technologies!
+Yesterday, you essentially started making the high-level design of your application.
+Today, you'll review your design with your peers and learn how to build it into a prototype you can actually use!
+But, before we are going to learn how to make a prototype, we are going to discuss disruptive technologies, HCAI fundamentals, trends and how it compares to traditional human-computer interaction!
+It's more lectures than you're used to from us, but it will be a lot of material but also a lot of fun!

-## 0) Learning Objectives:
+## Learning Objectives:
-After this module you'll:
+After this module, you'll:
-1. be able to identify disruptive technologies and the different stages thereof;
-2. create and justify a high-level design for an application;
+1. create and justify a high-level HCAI design for an application;
-3. apply the GDPR framework to a high-level design;
-4. iterate on your high-level design based on legal constraints.
+2. be able to iterate on your high-level design based using peer-reviews;
+3. be able to identify and adress disruptive technologies and the different stages thereof;
+3. know the HCAI fundamentals & applications thereof;
+5. prototyping HCAI application using wireframe software;

 Table of contents:
-0. Stand-up & Q&A: 0.5 hours
+1. Stand-up & Q&A: 0.5 hours
-1. Q&A
-2. High-level Design Review: 1 hours
+2. High-level Design Review: 1 hour
 3. Disruptive Technology: 1.5 hours
-4. Lunch: 1 hour - 12:00
+    Lunch: 12:00 - 13:00
-5. GDPR Application: 4 hours
+4. Human-Centered AI Fundamentals & Applications **Lecture**: 1.5 hours
+5. Introduction to Wireframe prototyping using Proto.io: 1.5 Hours
+6. In-Class Discussion: 0.5 Hours

 ## Questions or issues?